-In this work, four methods to determine the appropriate $dir$ values are proposed.
+In this work, three methods to determine the appropriate $dir$ values are proposed.
 However, it should be stressed that any method that results in a number that can be used by a gradient descent optimizer can be used as long as the two properties above are satisfied.

-The first method ($dir_1$) uses the idea that decreasing the bit-width of weights that have a small gradient in absolute value is expected to have a smaller impact on the resulting prediction compared to decreasing the bit-width of weights that have a large loss gradient in absolute value.
+The first method ($dir_1$) uses the idea that decreasing the bit-width of weights that have a small gradient of the loss function in absolute value is expected to have a smaller impact on the resulting prediction compared to decreasing the bit-width of weights that have a large loss gradient in absolute value.
 Therefore, gate variables $g_w$ are updated using $dir_1^{(w)}$ which is defined as